Child Health Plan Plus Begins Covering Dental Services for Pregnant Women

 The annual maximum allowable benefit is $1,000 per calendar year while the member is eligible and enrolled.
-As with all CHP+ benefits, families with a higher income may be required to pay a small co-pay when they receive services.
+As with all CHP+ prenatal benefits, members will not have co-pays for dental services.

 CHP+ provides health insurance to children and pregnant women who have family incomes below 260 percent of the federal poverty level and who are not eligible for Health First Colorado (Colorado’s Medicaid Program).
 CHP+ coverage for pregnant women ends 60 days after childbirth.